vatsalya-gupta/bgutbook/source/part_0_introduction/chapter_000_preface.text.md

 ## Discrimination of fruit-labelled products

-Mac OS is the Unix-like operating system with the largest desktop user base among programmers, as many of us have an Apple notebook as their primary device.
+Mac OS is the Unix-like operating system with the largest desktop user base among programmers, as many have an Apple notebook as their primary device.
 I'm not one of them, and I was very surprised to find out that the shell provided by Mac OS is only partially compatible with the traditional bash shell provided by Linux distributions.
 In particular, the core utilities of Mac OS are not the GNU ones, so many command line options are not present, or different.

 As I want to publish this book before I retire, I will go for the simplest solution.
 I won't provide examples or explanations for the Mac OS terminal, I'm sorry.
 If you are using a Mac, either for your personal choice or because of some external constraint, you will have to look for some specific solutions online.